 Exploring the Rocas Verdes Basin with PhD student Fernando Rey, MS student Nick Gross Almonte (Stanford), and Dr. Judith Pardo Perez's team in Chile

-Action shots from a portion of UT-Austin's experiential field course (660A) - Here we are reading the rocks of the iconic Book Cliffs of Utah!
+Action shots from a portion of UT-Austin's experiential field course (660A) in the iconic Book Cliffs of Utah!

-Deep-water stratigraphic architecture of Forearc Basins with Jackie Epperson (MS student), Anurag Kulkarni (undergraduate), Nick Gross-Almonte (MS student), and Tim McHargue.
+Deep-water stratigraphic architecture of Forearc Basins with students Jackie Epperson, Anurag Kulkarni, and Nick Gross-Almonte.

 Sustainability of sand mining in San Francisco Bay with UT postdoctoral scholar Dr. Zach Sickmann and USGS scientist Dr. Bruce Jaffe